0

 “This graph paper is especially made for knitters.
 The squares are the size of knitted stitches.
 Whatever I draw on this graph paper I can knit into a garment,” Deborah says.

-“Are you thinking of knitting that into a sweater, or something?”
+“Are you thinking of knitting that into a sweater?”

 “The thought did cross my mind.”